blairw/fedorasetup/README.md

 ---

-## Setup tasks for Blair's workstation environment
+## Setup tasks for my workstation environment

 Since this document is mostly for my own records, unless you are me, not everything below is certainly relevant for you.
 But maybe some of it is / maybe this might help someone else trying to get something working? (: